Get Started

 trellis lint app/services/create_subscription.rb.trellis

-Common failure modes for the first attempt:
+Common failure modes on a first attempt:

 • writing implementation notes instead of intent